sipeed/MaixPy/docs/doc/en/basic/app.md

 The `App Store` application can be used to upgrade and install apps.
 Once connected to a WiFi network with internet access, you can scan to install apps from the [MaixHub App Store](https://maixhub.com/app).

+## Uninstalling Applications

+You can uninstall applications using the `Uninstall App` feature in the `App Store` application on the device.

+You can also execute the script [MaixPy/examples/tools/uninstall_app.py](https://github.com/sipeed/MaixPy), setting the `app_id` variable to the ID of the application you want to uninstall.
+The `app_id` can be viewed by executing the `MaixPy/examples/tools/list_app.py` script to see the IDs of installed applications.

 ## Introduction to Application Ecosystem